 New York City Schools with Special Effects Certificate Programs

-Students interested in studying special effects in New York City may choose to pursue programs in computer graphics, digital animation and cinematography or game design, such as those described in the paragraphs below.
-The featured programs are available at two private and one public school, which you can learn about through the accompanying comparison table.
-Information about two additional schools and programs can be found in the other school options section at the end of the resource.
+Students interested in studying special effects in New York City may choose to pursue programs in filmmaking, digital design or animation, such as those described in the paragraphs below.
+The featured programs are available at two private schools and one public school, which you can learn about through the accompanying comparison table.
+Information about an additional school and its programs can be found at the end of the resource.

-- New York University, located about 1.5 miles from downtown NYC, has three certificate programs with coursework related to special effects.
+- New York University, located about 1.5 miles from downtown NYC, has one certificate program with coursework related to special effects.

-- The Pratt Institute, located four miles from downtown NYC in Brooklyn, has a digital animation certificate program.
+- The Pratt Institute, located four miles from downtown NYC in Brooklyn, has a motion graphics certificate program.

-- CUNY Hostos Community College in the Bronx is a little over six miles from downtown NYC and offers an associate's degree program in game design, which can prepare students for visual and special effects careers.
+- CUNY Hostos Community College in the Bronx is a little over six miles from downtown NYC and offers an associate's degree program in digital design and animation, which can prepare students for visual and special effects careers.
 The only public institution on this list, the college is a member of the City University of New York (CUNY).